Strings in Go

 String concatenation

-The most simple way to perform string concatenation is using the +
+The most straightforward way to perform string concatenation is using the + operator.

 package main